ktg-123/Socket-Program/README.md

 # Socket-Program

-Implements a simple TCP based client server chat application in Python3 using the socket library
+Implements a some simple Socket Programming applications in Python3 using the socket library